icalendar/icalendar/README.md

     puts "start date-time timezone: #{event.dtstart.ical_params['tzid']}"
     puts "summary: #{event.summary}"

+You can also create a `Parser` instance directly, this can be used to disable the strict parsing:

     # Some calendars contain non-standard parameters (e.g. Apple iCloud
     # calendars).
 You can pass in a `strict` value when creating a new parser.
     unstrict_parser = Icalendar::Parser.new(cal_file, false)